-I want you to know that chronic illness is traumatizing for me.
+Please understand that chronic illness is traumatizing.
 I am terrified, and don’t know where to turn.
 There are not many specialists who treat my condition, and the waiting lists can be years long.
-My quality of life is often poor - people with postural orthostatic tachycardia syndrome have about the same level of disability as someone with chronic obstructive pulmonary disorder (COPD) or heart failure.
-Many invisible illnesses may not be fatal, but there is also no cure.
-I feel absolutely miserable all of the time and my body won’t allow me to do the things that I want to do.
-Please be patient with me, and know that I am doing the best I can to deal with my illness.
+My quality of life is often poor - people with postural orthostatic tachycardia syndrome (POTS) have about the same level of disability as someone with chronic obstructive pulmonary disorder (COPD) or heart failure.
+My body won’t allow me to do the things that I want to do, and makes me miserable.
+Please be patient, and know that I am doing the best I can to deal with my illness.

 What I Need from You

 Believe me.
-The BEST thing you can do for a person with chronic illness is BELIEVE THEM when they talk about their symptoms or the way they are feeling.
-POTS is an invisible illness – that means that you can’t look and see my level of suffering.
+The BEST thing you can do for a person with chronic illness is BELIEVE ME when I talk about symptoms or the way I am feeling.
+POTS is an invisible illness – you can’t look and see my level of suffering.
 When most people get sick, they have a fever, swollen glands, or runny nose that allows others to see that they are not feeling well.
-That is not the case for people like me who are living with invisible illnesses.
+That is not the case for people living with invisible illnesses.
 What does it look like if I am dizzy?
 Can you assess my level of fatigue without feeling it yourself?
 What does neuropathic pain look like to the outside observer?
 Please believe me when I tell you that I don't feel good!

 Listen to me.
 I need to talk to process my feelings.
 Let me cry.
 Acknowledge and accept my suffering.
 Think about me.
 I may need to tell the same story several times, please just listen.
 Talking about my experiences with chronic illness actually makes me feel better, not worse.
 I don’t want to hear about other chronically ill people that you know, or what you know about my disorder.
 I don’t need you to fix me.
 Please don’t give me advice on how to handle my illness.
 Just listen to me and allow me to express my pain and frustration.

 I need to know that you are here for me.
-Call me, text me, or reach out in some other way regularly to reassure me that you are still there.
+Chronic illness is isolating.
+Call, text, or reach out in some other way to reassure me that you are still there.
 Don’t be so afraid of saying the wrong thing that you stay away.
 I’ll forgive you if I know that you sincerely care about me.
-Chronic illness is isolating.

 Actions speak louder than words.
 Be genuine in your concern for me.
 It’s not so much what you say, but the feeling that accompanies your words or actions.
 When you say you’re going to do something for me, follow through quickly.